psyss24/psyss24.github.io/posts/money.md

 As communities expanded and inter village trade emerged, the inefficiencies grew.
 In regional marketplaces where strangers met, how could two people agree on the worth of a goat versus a bushel of grain without a shared metric?
 Without standardisation, every transaction became a fresh negotiation, exhausting and unscalable.

-While barter did not prevent the growth of trade, it couldn’t keep up with it.
+While the barter system did not prevent the growth of trade, it couldn’t keep up with it.
 A step toward abstraction became necessary, from trading goods for goods to using specific goods like salt, gold, or silver to stand in for value in exchange.
 This wasn’t yet symbolic money, but it marked a turning point; the traded good no longer held value solely through use, but through what it stood for in an exchange.
 It was value one step removed from utility, an early abstraction of trust, where belief in the object’s acceptability began to matter more than the object itself.

 ## Commodity Money